 Section 16(a) of the Exchange Act ("Section 16(a)") requires our officers, directors and persons who own more than 10% of our Class A common stock to file reports of ownership and changes in ownership with the SEC.
 These officers, directors and persons who own more than 10% of our Class A common stock are also required by SEC rules to furnish the Company with copies of all Section 16(a) reports they file.
-The Company did not become subject to Section 16(a) requirements until the listing of our Class A common stock on NASDAQ on January 20, 2021, and, accordingly, we were not required to file any Forms 3, 4 or 5 for the year ended December 31, 2020.
-Since we became subject to Section 16(a) requirements on January 20, 2021, based solely on a review of copies of Forms 3, 4 or 5 filed by the Company on behalf of its directors and officers or otherwise provided to the Company, the Company believes that its officers, directors and persons who own more than 10% of our Class A common stock complied with all applicable Section 16(a) filing requirements except as follows: W. Radford Lovett II, William H. Walton, III and Lorena Anabel Fernandez each filed their initial Form 3 report late due to a delay in their receipt of the required Edgar access codes.
+Based solely on a review of copies of Forms 3, 4 or 5 filed by the Company on behalf of its directors and officers or otherwise provided to the Company, the Company believes that its officers, directors and persons who own more than 10% of our Class A common stock complied with all applicable Section 16(a) filing requirements during 2021 except as follows: W. Radford Lovett II, William H. Walton, III and L. Anabel Fernandez each filed their initial Form 3 report late due to a delay in their receipt of the required Edgar access codes.